chopo156/FiveM-nTeleporter/README.md

 # nTeleporter
- A simple teleporter, compatible with vehicle.
+ A simple teleporter optimized, compatible with vehicle.

 ## Screen :